 This may be a familiar pattern for many of us at the start of the year.
 But, it doesn’t have to be that way.

-Today we are going to begin breaking this cycle by implementing just a few tips to help you be your most productive self in 2019.
+Today we are going to begin breaking this cycle by implementing just a few tips to help you be your most productive self in the new year.

 As a productivity coach and business owner, being and feeling productive is one of my favorite things.
 It is exhilarating to know that I have completed everything that needs to be accomplished to further my goals.
 It is just as exhilarating to know that I can stop working and relax because I completed what I set out to do.